E-commerce

 • Templates: categories, products, content, pagination, filters.

-• Technical: performance, mobile, rendering, structured data.
+• Technique: performance, mobile, rendering, structured data.

 • Business performance: which pages really attract the right traffic and convert.